mhaskar/Octopus/README.md

 ```

-The agent and the listeners will be configured to use this profile to communicate with each other, now we need to know how to create a listener.
+The agent and the listeners will be configured to use this profile to communicate with each other.
+Next we need to know how to create a listener.

 ### Listeners

-Octopus has two main listeners "http listener" and "https listener" , and the options of the two listeners are nearly the same.
+Octopus has two main listeners,"http listener" and "https listener" , and the options of the two listeners are mostly identical.

 **HTTP listener :**

 `listen_http` command takes the following arguments to start:

-- BindIP  		which is the IP address that will be used by the listener
+- BindIP  		    Defines the IP address that will be used by the listener.
-- BindPort  	which is the port you want to listen on
+- BindPort      	Defines the port you want to listen on.
-- Hostname 		will be used to request the payload from
+- Hostname 		    Will be used to request the payload from.
-- Interval 		how may seconds that agent will wait before check for commands
+- Interval 	    	How number of seconds the agent will wait before checking for commands.
-- URL  			page name will hold the payload
+- URL  			    The name of the page hosting the payload.
-- Listener_name  	listener name to use
+- Listener_name  	Listener name to use.

-and also you can view an examples of it if you executed `listen_http` command like the following:
+ you can also view an example of it by running the `listen_http` command:

 ```
 Octopus >>listen_http